helidon-io/helidon/examples/microprofile/graphql/README.md

     }

     # Create a task with empty description - will return error message
-    # Normally unchecekd exceptions will not be displayed but
+    # Normally unchecked exceptions will not be displayed but
     # We have overriden this in the microprofile-config.properties
     mutation createTaskWithoutDescription {
       createTask {